Dove descending interior old Augustus Lutheran Church Sanctuary, founded by Henry Melchior Muhlenberg, c. 1743 Providence (Trappe) PA, 18 Sept 2012.

 leaving the tent at night in the cold and then not for long.

-the stars interminable.
+across the stars interminable.

 I wade through the night chest deep.